Large Anti-tourism Protests Planned Across Spain | LatestLY

 Locals driven out

+"Tourism is driving us out of our homes, villages and neighborhoods," Spanish group Menys Turisme, Mes Vida (Less Tourism, More Life) wrote on their website in their call to protest on June 15.

-In 2024, citizens around Spain also took to the streets to demonstrate against rampant tourism, yet despite the backlash — and the water gun splashes — tourists don't seem to be dissuaded from visiting Spain.
+In 2024, citizens around Spain also took to the streets to demonstrate against rampant tourism, yet despite the backlash — and the water gun splashes — tourists don't seem to be dissuaded from visiting.
 In fact, the country is predicting record numbers of tourists in 2025.

 In 2024, almost 94 million international travelers came to the country, making it the world's second most popular tourist destination after France.
 According to a recent study by tourism lobby group Exceltur, the number of short-term rentals has jumped 25% in Spain over the last two years, despite the ongoing housing crisis.